 - All players, except the player taking the kick-off, must be in their own half of the pitch.

 - The ball is in play when it is kicked and clearly moves.

 - A goal may be scored directly against the opponents from the kick-off; if the ball directly enters the kicker’s goal, a corner kick is awarded to the opponents.

 - The ball is out of play when it fully crosses any of the boundaries lines or if it hits the ceiling – If the ball hits the ceiling while in play, the game is restarted with a kick-in taken by the opponents of the team that last touched the ball.
 The kick-in is taken from the point on the touch line nearest to the place on the ground above which the ball hit the ceiling.

 - There is no offside in futsal.

-- A goal may not be scored directly from a kick-in.
+A goal cannot be scored directly from a kick-in: